proinsias/proinsias.github.io/_posts/2019/2019-11-12-Science-Light-v-Sound.md

 ---
 layout: single
-title: 'Science: Light v Sound'
+title: "Science: Light v Sound"
 date: 2019-11-12 21:03
 last_modified_at: 2023-04-26 02:04:37
 excerpt: A factor of almost exactly a million